Category: Executive Communication

 The fear of public speaking β€” glossophobia β€” affects up to 75% of people.
 But it doesn’t have to control you.

 I come at this from two directions.
 First, I spent 24 years presenting to boards, investors, and C-suite executives at JPMorgan, PwC, Royal Bank of Scotland, and Commerzbank.
-I was terrified for the first decade.
+I was terrified for the first five years.
 The generic public speaking techniques made it worse.

 Second β€” and this is what makes my approach different β€” I’m a qualified clinical hypnotherapist who has treated hundreds of clients with anxiety disorders.
 Panic attacks.
 Social anxiety.
 Performance anxiety.
 I’ve seen what actually rewires the fear response, and I’ve brought those techniques into my presentation training.